UVic-Data-Science-for-SE/course/modules/llm/README.md

 title: Large Language Models and Natural Language Processing in SE
 ---

 AI-supported development tools, like Codex, Copilot, ChatGPT, etc., have taken a big role in SE recently.
-What underpins these tools, how do they work so well, and what can we expect for SE in the AI future?
+What underpins these tools, how do they work so well, what ethical concerns do they raise, and what can we expect for SE in the AI future?

 # Learning Outcomes